-Insurance can be a confusing topic, but it's important to make sure you have the coverage you need.
+Insurance can be confusing, but it’s important to ensure you have the life insurance coverage you need.

-When it comes to life insurance, there are a few different types to choose from.
-If you're married, one option you may want to consider is getting a policy for your significant other.
+When it comes to life insurance, there are a few different types to choose from, and finding the best life insurance policy for your spouse is crucial.
+If you’re married, you may want to consider getting a policy for your significant other.

-Here's what you need to know about life insurance for your spouse.
+Here’s what you need to know about getting a life insurance policy for your spouse.

 Should both spouses have life insurance?

 In short, the answer is yes.
-Whether or not your spouse contributes to the household income, it is probably a good idea to take out a life insurance policy for them.
+Whether or not your spouse contributes to the household income, taking out a life insurance policy for them is probably a good idea.

-These days, generally both partners work to support a family’s expense.
+Generally, both partners work to support a family’s expenses.
 If you and your spouse depend on each other’s salary, either to pay off the mortgage or for other living expenses, you would need extra financial support were they to pass away unexpectedly.
 Therefore, buying coverage for both of you makes sense.

-If your spouse is responsible for taking care of young children and running the household, it is just as important to have them covered, as it would be if they had a full-time job.
-Should the unthinkable happen, you would need to pay someone to perform the tasks your partner does for free.
+If your spouse is responsible for taking care of young children and running the household, having them covered is just as important as it would be if they had a full-time job.
+Should the unthinkable happen, you must pay someone to perform your partner’s tasks for free.
 This will put additional financial pressure on you.

 Here are some numbers to demonstrate this point.

 The average hourly rate for a nanny in Canada ranges from $15-$20.
-This translates to at least $600 a week or over $31,000 a year.
-If you multiply the child-care expense over several years, it becomes clear why buying coverage for a stay-at-home parent is a smart decision.
+This translates to at least $600 weekly or over $31,000 yearly.
+If you multiply the child-care expense over several years, it becomes clear why buying coverage for a stay-at-home parent is a wise decision.

 How to purchase life insurance for someone else?

-You can buy life insurance for someone only when you have an insurable interest in their life.
-That is to say, you will suffer financially if that person died.
-To purchase a policy for another person, you must be able to demonstrate this to the insurer.
+You can buy life insurance for someone only when you have an insurable interest in their life, and the insurance company will require proof of this.
+That is to say, you will suffer financially if that person dies.
+To purchase a policy for another person, you must be able to demonstrate this to the insurer at the life insurance company.

-Also, keep in mind that the insured — the person on whose life you are taking out a life insurance policy for — must sign the application.
+Also, remember that the insured — the person on whose life you are taking out a life insurance policy — must sign the application.
 The only exception is when the insured is a minor.

 Separate and joint life insurance policies

-You can buy a separate life insurance policy for each of you or a joint policy.
-The latter is usually cheaper but having two single life insurance policies will give you more flexibility.
+You can buy a separate life insurance or joint policy for each of you.
+The latter is usually cheaper, but having two individual life insurance policies will give you more flexibility.

 Two Single Life Insurance Policies

-Having two separate life insurance policies is not likely to cut down your insurance cost, but it does offer more flexibility.
-For instance, if yours is a single-income household, you may want to take out a bigger life insurance policy on the primary earners life.
+Having two separate life insurance policies is not likely to reduce your insurance cost, but it offers more flexibility.
+For instance, if yours is a single-income household, you may want to take out a bigger life insurance policy on the primary earner’s life.
 Likewise, you may want to buy additional benefits, such as the accelerated death benefit rider.

 Joint Life Insurance

-Joint life insurance policy covers the lives of two or more people, but it pays out only once.
-Most joint life insurance policies are permanent, which means they last your entire lifetime, provided you pay premiums.
+A joint life insurance policy covers the lives of two or more people, but it pays out only once.
+Most joint life insurance policies are permanent, which means they last your entire life, provided you pay premiums.
 However, some life insurers also offer term plans, usually 10 or 20 years.

-If you decide in favor of a joint policy, it would be best to purchase one having the ‘separation benefit’ feature.
+If you favor a joint policy, it would be best to purchase one with the ‘separation benefit’ feature.
 These policies can be split in the case of divorce.
-Otherwise, if both you and your spouse ever decide to call it quits, the coverage would have to be canceled or one of you would have to take full ownership.
+Otherwise, if you and your spouse ever decide to call it quits, the coverage would have to be canceled, or you would have to take full ownership.

 Joint life insurance comes in two types: first-to-die and joint last-to-die.